pjn51/brainweb-2/Personal/Ideas/The party is a combat organization.md

 In order to do this, a [[Marxism|Marxist]] leadership is needed.

-[[Democratic centralism allows for freedom of debate, unity of action]], and is the most effective organizing principle here.
+[[Freedom of debate enables unity of action]], and is the most effective organizing principle here.

 Just as the bourgeois combat organizations (the police and army) train their leaders before conflict begins, [[Marxist leadership cannot be improvised]] after the class struggle heightens beyond the point of no-return from a confrontation.